google/stenographer/DESIGN.md

 Stenographer would translate:

-   * 'after 3h ago' -> only read index files with microsecond names greater than (now() - 3h)
+   * `after 3h ago` -> only read index files with microsecond names greater than (now() - 3h)
-   * within these files, compute the union (because of the 'or') of position sets from
+   * within these files, compute the union (because of the `or`) of position sets from
-      * key prefix '\x02\x00\x01' (port == 1)
+      * key `\x02\x00\x01` (port == 1)
-      * key prefix '\x01\x02' (protocol == 2)
+      * key `\x01\x02` (protocol == 2)

-Once it has compted a set of packet positions for each index file, it then seeks in the corresponding packet files, reads the packets out, and merges them into a single PCAP file which it serves back to the analyst.
+Once it has computed a set of packet positions for each index file, it then seeks in the corresponding packet files, reads the packets out, and merges them into a single PCAP file which it serves back to the analyst.

 This PCAP file comes back via stenocurl as a stream to STDOUT, where stenoread passes it through tcpdump.
 With no additional options, tcpdump just prints the packet data out in a nice format.
 With various options, tcpdump could do further filtering (by TCP flags, etc), write its input to disk (-w out.pcap), or do all the other things tcpdump is so good at.

+### Defense In Depth ###

+#### Stenotype ####

+We're pretty scared of stenotype, because:

+   1. We're processing untrusted data: packet
+   2. We've got very strong permissions: the ability to read packets
+   3. It's written in a memory-unsafe language: C++
+   4. We're not perfect.

+Because of this, we've tried to use security best practices to minimize the risk of running these binaries with the following methods:

+   * Runing as an unprivileged user `stenographer`
+      * We `setcap` the stenotype binary to just have the ability to read raw packets.
+      * If you DON'T want to use `setcap`, we also offer the ability to drop privileges with `setuid/setgid` after starting `stenotype`... you can start it as `root`, then drop privs to an untrusted user (that user must still be able to open/write files in the index/packet directories).
+   * `seccomp` sandboxing:  `stenotype` sandboxes itself after opening up sockets for packet reading.
+This sandbox isn't particularly granular, but it should stop us from doing anything too crazy if the `stenotype` binary is compromized.
+   * Fuzzing:  We've extracted the most concerning bit of code (the indexing code that processes packet data) and fuzzed it as best we can, using the excellent (AFL)[http://lcamtuf.coredump.cx/afl/] fuzzer.
+If you'd like to run your own fuzzing, install AFL, then run `make fuzz` in the `stenotype/` subdirectory, and watch your CPUs become forced-air heaters.
+   * We're considering AppArmor, and may add some configs to use it for locking down stenotype as well.

+#### Stenographer ####

+We're slightly less concerned about `stenographer`, since it doesn't actually process packet information.
+It also has a smaller attack surface, especially when bound to localhost.
+Our major attack vector in `stenographer` is queries coming in over TLS.
+However, TLS certificate handling is all done with the Go standard library (which we trust prett well ;), so our code only ever touches queries that come from a user in the `stenographer` group.
+Since we run it as user `stenographer`, if someone in the `stenographer` group does achieve a shell, they'll be able to... read packets.
+The big concern here is that they'll be able to read more packets than allowed by default (let's say that we've passed in a BPF filter to stenotype, for example).
+Our primary defenses, then,
+are:

+   * Running as an unprivileged user `stenographer`
+   * Using Go's standard library TLS to reject requests not coming from relatively trusted users
+   * Using Go, which is much more memory-safe (runtime array bounds checks, etc)
+   * We're considering AppArmor here, too, and will update this doc if we come up with good configs.